 It never hurts to accept an interview requests unless you are 100% sure you have no interest.
 You can always change your mind after a first conversation.
 If it is simply a question of compensation or role, you can reply to the request with your questions before agreeing to schedule the first interview.
 If you declined an offer and realize it was a mistake, reach out to your Talent Advocate and they can reverse the response for you.

 If you receive an interview request from a company that you like, you should accept it immediately.
 Accepting only means that you will start the formal interview process with the company.
 You can still consider other opportunities as they come up.
 Waiting longer than 72 hours to accept an interview request is not recommended; most companies consider multiple candidates for the same role, and you don’t want to be left behind.

 Each company is slightly different in how they interview, and interviews vary by technical and non-technical roles.
 However, all of them do some sort of skills vetting and in-person meeting.
 For technical candidates, skills vetting takes the form of coding exercises, whiteboarding / collaborative code editing or review of past code samples.
-For sales candidates, skills vetting may be a take home assignment or mock pitch.
 For the onsite meeting, some companies will bring you in immediately to meet the team and some will do a few phone calls first before having you in.